NethServer/ns8-nethsecurity-controller/README.md

 **Note**
 This module is not yes present inside NS8 repository, so please install it manually following below instructions.

+**Note**
+This module implements the backup but not the restore procedure.

 ## Install

 Instantiate the module with: